o-b-one/groceries-mcp/README.md

 ## Extract Environment Variables

 ### Rami Levy
-1. Login to the Rami Levy site
+1. log in to the Rami Levy site
-2. In developer tools (click on F12) execute:
+2. In developer tools (click on F12) and execute:
 ```js
 const state = JSON.parse(localStorage.ramilevy);
 console.log({